-Once the required isolate elements have been set, press the EXIT button on the wild assign panel to return it to the previously used mode.
+Once the required isolate elements have been set, press the EXIT button on the wild assign area to return the area to the previously used mode.

 Applying isolation scope to multiple paths

 Instead of applying the isolate settings to just the assigned path, it is possible to quickly apply the settings to a number of paths at the same time.